darthblanc/pacman-clone/README.md

 # pacman-clone
-a multiplayer version of pacman in racket.
+A multiplayer version of the popular game pacman written in Dr Racket.